-BC Housing is developing temporary supportive housing on Royal Crescent for people experiencing homelessness in Maple Ridge.
+BC Housing has opened 53 units of temporary supportive housing on Royal Crescent for people experiencing homelessness in Maple Ridge.

 Process & Engagement

 On May 22, 2018, BC Housing was disappointed to learn that city council did not approve First Reading for the 80 new supportive housing units and shelter beds for Burnett Street, citing many reasons including the proposed location as an issue.
 Given the urgent need to find homes for people living at the Anita Place homeless camp, and with last year’s Metro Vancouver homeless count identifying 124 people who were homeless or at risk of homelessness in Ridge Meadows, BC Housing is aware of the need for additional supportive housing in the community.